bluesky-social/atproto-website/content/specs/auth.md

 PKCE is mandatory for all Authorization Requests.
 Clients must generate new, unique, random challenges for every authorization request.
 Authorization Servers must prevent reuse of `code_challenge` values across sessions (at least within some reasonable time frame, such as a 24 hour period).

 The `S256` challenge method must be supported by all clients and Authorization Servers; see [RFC 7636](https://datatracker.ietf.org/doc/html/rfc7636) for details.
 The `plain` method is not allowed.
 Additional methods may in theory be supported if both client and server support them.

+Authorization Servers should reject reuse of a `code` value, and revoke any outstanding sessions and tokens associated with the earlier use of the `code` value.

 #### Pushed Authorization Requests (PAR)